chec/commerce.js/docs/00_Getting_started.md

 ## Scope

 Scope defines the varying levels of access a client has to a set of Chec API resources or operations performed on the resources.
-Scope provides a way to constrain and consider the granular access clients might need.
+Scope provides a way to constrain and consider the granular access a client might need.
 We define our scope using public and secret keys.

 #### Public keys

-##### To be used with Commerce.js's JavaScript SDK & any client-side code.
+###### To be used with Commerce.js's JavaScript SDK & any client-side code.
 Public APIs are limited by scope for this reason.
+Authenticating with the public key, you will have read and write access to the below resources.

 | Read | Write |
 | -------------------- | ----------- |